 Sometimes mild abnormalities can be corrected with a non surgical vacuum bell treatment.
-Patients with moderate to severe abnormalities may require surgery, which is usually not performed in children younger than age 8.
+Patients with moderate to severe abnormalities may require surgery, which is usually not done in children younger than age 8.
 Since children have softer cartilage and more flexible bones than adolescents, the operation is easier to perform on them and the cosmetic results are superior.
 However, good outcomes are now being obtained even in young adults.

-Infants and very young children are usually not considered for operation unless very severe abnormalities or other illnesses necessitate earlier surgery.
+Infants and very young children are usually not considered for surgery unless very severe abnormalities or other illnesses necessitate earlier surgery.

-Both traditional open surgery (Ravitch repair) and minimally invasive techniques (Nuss repair) can be used to correct pectus excavatum.
+Both traditional open surgery (Ravitch repair) and minimally invasive techniques (Nuss repair) are used to correct pectus excavatum.
 Both techniques generally improve chest appearance.
-They also improve rib and sternum configuration as well as cardiopulmonary (heart and lung) functioning.
+They also improve the structure of the ribs and sternum, as well as the function of the heart and lung.
 Both techniques result in a return to normal activity and improved exercise tolerance within the first few months following surgery.